Zany80/Zany80/docs/Repositories.md

 ### alpha- formats

-Currently, there are only two formats: alpha-1 (the default if none is specified, since the original format didn't account for changes), and alpha-2, the current format.
+There are two formats currently, alpha-1 and alpha-2.

 ### alpha-1 and alpha-2